-- 2 When connecting in Advanced connection mode, select the network name (SSID) of the network the projector is connecting to. - Click Connect.
+When connecting in Advanced connection mode, make sure AirPort is turned on and select the network name (SSID) of the network the projector is connecting to.

-Selecting wireless network settings in OS X

-Click the AirPort icon on the menu bar at the top of the screen.

-When connecting in Advanced connection mode, make sure AirPort is turned on and select 2 the network name (SSID) of the network the projector is connecting to.
-Setting Up Wireless Network Security You can set up security for your projector to use on a wireless network.
-Set up one of the following security options to match the settings used on your network: WPA2 security WPA/WPA2 security Press the Menu button to display menus in the order Network - Network Configuration - Security.
-Select the security settings to match your network settings.
-2 [Security] INO WPA2-PSK IWPA/WPA2-PSK O EscReturn When you have finished making settings, select Complete and follow the on-screen 3 instructions to save your settings and exit the menus.
-Projecting in Epson iProjection (iOS/Android) You can display a QR code on the screen and use it to easily project data from a smartphone or tablet using the Epson iProjection (V1.3.0 or later) app. • You can download Epson iProjection free of charge from App Store or Google Play.
-Any fees incurred when communicating with the App Store or Google play are the responsibility of the customer.
-When using Epson iProjection in Quick connection mode, we recommend making security settings. 🖝 p.54 Press the Menu button to display menus in the order Network - Wireless LAN Power.
+Setting Up Wireless Network Security

+You can set up security for your projector to use on a wireless network.
+Set up one of the following security options to match the settings used on your network:

+- WPA2 security - WPA/WPA2 security - Press the Menu button to display menus in the order Network Network Configuration Security. - Select the security settings to match your network settings.

+When you have finished making settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.

+Projecting in Epson iProjection (iOS/Android)

+You can display a QR code on the screen and project data easily from a smartphone or tablet using the Epson iProjection app (V1.3.0 or later).

+- You can download Epson iProjection free of charge from App Store or Google Play.
+Any fees incurred when communicating with the App Store or Google play are the responsibility of the customer. - When using Epson iProjection in Quick connection mode, we recommend making security settings. p.68 - Press the Menu button to display menus in the order Network Wireless LAN Power. - Use the buttons to select On, and then press the button.